kushalvyas/alpine/README.md

     cd alpine/
     pip install . # or pip install -e . (if you want to experiemnt or edit the library, this makes the codebase editable)

+## Contribution
+We'll have our contribution guidelines up soon.
+Meanwhile, please feel free to report issues or raise any PRs.

 ## Examples